rage/programming-23/data/part-12/2-generators.md

 </sample-output>

 NB: it is up to you how you implement this function.
-You may just as well use either a "traditional" generator or a generator comprehension.
+You may use a "traditional" generator or a generator comprehension equally well.

 </programming-exercise>